-Stanley Park Coyote Alert: Summary and GuidelinesFebruary 5th, 2021
+Stanley Park Coyote Alert: Summary, Guidelines, FAQFebruary 5th, 2021

 Guidelines for Park Visitors

-5) All visitors should expect the likelihood of seeing coyotes in any part of the Park.
-CwC continues to receive reports of normal, non-aggressive coyote sightings on the trails.
+All visitors should expect the likelihood of seeing coyotes in any part of the Park.
+CwC continues to receive reports of normal and peaceable coyote sightings on the trails.
+Please refer to our coyote sightings map to see the coyote activity reported in the Park and plan your visit.
 We ask the public to report coyote encounters and observations of wildlife feeding:

 • Aggressive coyote encounters – COS Report All Poachers and Polluters (RAPP) line: 1-877-952-7277